HL7/davinci-pct/input/pagecontent/formal_specification.md

 The GFE/$submit operation is executed by POSTing a FHIR Bundle to the [base url]/GFE/$submit endpoint.
 The Bundle SHALL be encoded in JSON.
 The first entry in the Bundle SHALL be a GFE resource complying with the [GFE profile](StructureDefinition-davinci-pct-gfe.html)
 defined in this IG.
 Additional Bundle entries SHALL be populated with any resources referenced by the GFE resource (and any resources referenced by those resources, fully traversing all references, and complying with all identified profiles).
 Note that even if a given resource instance is referenced multiple times, it SHALL only appear in the Bundle once.
 E.g., if the same Practitioner information is referenced in multiple places, only one Practitioner instance should be created - referenced from multiple places as appropriate.
 Bundle.entry.fullUrl values SHALL be:

-• the URL at which the resource is available from the EHR if exposed via the client’s REST interface; or
+• the URL at which the resource is available from the Billing Management System if exposed via the client’s REST interface; or

 • the form “urn:uuid:[some guid]”